 2. See the experience as a learning opportunity.

 Those who draw lessons from the inescapable tragedies of life and find meaning in them are far better off emotionally and physically than people who dwell on the negative aspects of the situation.
 They are the ones who thrive as a result of adversity instead of simply surviving and being pulled down by it.
+The ability to find positive meaning and benefits even during the worst adversity seems crucial to psychological recovery.

-Some people emerge from adversity with newly acquired skills as they became confronted with perspectives (from the reappraisal of their position) from the situation that allowed them to learn something they had not known or even considered before.
+Some people emerge from adversity with newly acquired skills as they are confronted with perspectives (from the reappraisal of their position) from the situation that allowed them to learn something they had not known or even considered before.
 Others may even discover sources of courage and strength that they did not know they had.

 3. Making social comparisons.